Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: Introduction

 To better understand reasons for the difference in results, in this paper we have performed first the two-channel model-independent analysis only of the $\pi\pi$ scattering data.
 The thing is that in our previous three-channel analysis with the uniformizing variable \cite{SBKN-PRD10,SBL-arXiv11} we were enforced to construct a four-sheeted model of the initial eight-sheeted Riemann surface.
 This we have achieved by neglecting the lowest $\pi\pi$-threshold branch-point which means that we have considered the nearest to the physical region semi-sheets of the initial Riemann surface.
 This is in the line with our approach of a consistent account of the nearest singularities on all relevant sheets.
 The two-channel analysis utilizes the full Riemann surface and is, therefore, free of these approximations.

-In the two-channel analysis only of the $\pi\pi$ scattering data we have obtained a good description from the threshold to 1.89~GeV with values of parameters of the $f_0$ resonances, which are well consistent with the ones cited in the PDG tables \cite{PDG10} as preferred.
-However, it was turned out that the cross-section of the coupled process $\pi\pi\to K\overline{K}$ is not well described even qualitatively above 1.15~GeV when using for the relevant resonances the same values of parameters.
+In the two-channel analysis only of the $\pi\pi$ scattering data we have obtained a good description from the threshold to 1.89~GeV with values of parameters of the $f_0$ resonances, which are well consistent with the ones cited in the PDG tables~\cite{PDG} as preferred.
+However, it turned out that the cross-section of the coupled process $\pi\pi\to K\overline{K}$ is not well described even qualitatively above 1.15~GeV when using for the relevant resonances the same values of parameters.
 The combined analysis of these coupled processes is needed, which is carried out also satisfactorily.

 In the presented combined two-channel analysis of data on processes $\pi\pi\to\pi\pi$ and $\pi\pi\to K\overline{K}$, we have checked whether the results of our previous three-channel analysis \cite{SBKN-PRD10,SBL-arXiv11} are also obtained in the two-channel case and therefore shown whether the above-indicated assumptions are justified.
-It is also interesting to determine and discuss the scattering length $a_0^0$ and slope $b_0^0$, related to the effective range of interaction, in the separate analyses using the alternative data on $\pi\pi$ scattering from Refs.~\cite{Hya73} and \cite{Kamin02}, adding the very precise NA48/2-Collaboration $\pi\pi$-data \cite{NA48/2}.
+It is also interesting to determine and discuss the scattering length $a_0^0$ and slope $b_0^0$, related to the effective range of interaction, in the separate analyses using the alternative data on $\pi\pi$ scattering from Refs.~\cite{Hya73} and \cite{Kamin02}, adding the very precise NA48/2-Collaboration $\pi\pi$-data~\cite{NA48/2}.
+Our preliminary results have been published in Ref.~\cite{Surovtsev:2012vg}.
+In comparison with Ref.~\cite{Surovtsev:2012vg} we included additional combined analysis of alternative data on $\pi\pi$ scattering~\cite{Kamin02} and $\pi\pi \to K \bar K$.
+Also we included more details and explanations.

+Our paper is structured as follows.
 In Sect.~II a basic formalism for our two-channel model-independent method is shown and rules for the calculation of resonance parameters discussed.
 Results of analyses are presented and discussed in Sect.~III, first only for the $\pi\pi$ data to clarify a consistency of our results with values of parameters from the PDG tables and then for the combined two-channel analysis, using two sets of data for the $\pi\pi$ scattering \cite{Hya73,Kamin02} and all accessible data~\cite{expd2} for $\pi\pi\to K\overline{K}$, to verify a plausibility of our assumptions in the three-channel calculations.
 Conclusions are provided in Sect.
 IV.